GoNZooo/gotyno-hs/README.md

 ## F# example

-[basic.gotyno](./examples/basic.gotyno) has an example of some types being defined and [basic.fs](./examples/basic.fs) is the automatically generated F# output from this file.
+[basic.gotyno](./examples/basic.gotyno) has an example of some types being defined and [basic.fs](./test/reference-output/basic.fs) is the automatically generated F# output from this file.
+This directory contains other examples, used primarily for testing purposes.

 The F# version uses `Thoth` for JSON decoding, as well as an additional extension library to it for some custom decoding helpers that I wrote.